Master of Science in Nursing in Family Nurse Practitioner

 Curriculum

-Jennifer Dush
+Jennifer Dush PhD, APRN-CNP

 Assistant Clinical Professor

-Headshot of Jennifer Dush, BSN-DNP faculty
+Headshot of Jennifer Dush

 Clinical Assistant Professor of Practice